Maguey909C/FICO_PROJECT/README.md

 input_file_2.csv = the holdout file you want to test the model on

 ### Model
+Based on my current hardware of Intel i7 @2.90GHz and 32GB RAM, model specs oRandom Forest Regressor estimators=100 and the boosted estimators=10, the model takes about ~5 minutes to complete without any multiprocessing or parallel processing implementations.

-Currently, the model takes about ~5 minutes to complete with the number of estimators set for the Random Forest Regressor set to 100 and the boosted estimators set to 10.
-The model can improve we we continued to increase the number of estimators, but in the interest of time, I chose to to favor run time over the ideal model performance.
-The hyperparameters were gridsearched, but again in the interest of time, there are more combinations that could to attempted with more compute power.
+The model could improve if we increaed the number of estimators, but in the interest of time and the marginal benefits of such improvement in performance, I chose to to favor run time over the ideal performance.
+The hyperparameters were grid searched, but again in the interest of time, there are more combinations that could to attempted with more compute power.

 ### Output